cnabio/duffle/docs/203-duffle-build.md

 # Duffle Build

-This document describes how `duffle build` works, and how it uses `duffle.toml`.
+This document describes how `duffle build` works, and how it uses `duffle.json`.